Rosiglitazone/metformin (By mouth)

 - This medicine may cause the following problems:

-- An increased risk of heart or blood vessel problems
+- Increased risk of heart or blood vessel problems

 - Liver problems